iarebwan/TaskScheduler/README.md

  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
  >   * Why the chosen design pattern will lead to a good solution to that problem
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

+We will also be using the strategy design pattern to let the program determine at runtime which class/function to use.
+This way, based on user choices it can be determined during runtime which classes will be used to fulfill a job the user requests.
+The feature we will implement with this design pattern is printing out the user’s data.
+Since each user can have lots of different categories of data in their task scheduler account such as the type of task (professional, academic, personal, etc), the task due date, title, description, among others, the strategy pattern can determine during runtime what classes need to be used to display the data the user wants.
+The problem we can face is having too much code in displaying various types of data, and the strategy pattern can help with simplifying the code.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to